Crystal Lake (New Rochelle, New York): Mills and industry

 According to the 1689 deed from Sir John Pell to Jacob Leisler, representing the Huguenot purchasers of New Rochelle, the area originally came under the ownership of John Jefferd.
-Jefferd was first to use the water power of this stream, operating a saw-mill and corn-mill until he died in the early eighteenth century.
+Jefferd was first to use the water power of this stream, operating a sawmill and gristmill until he died in the early eighteenth century.
 The land later came under the ownership of Jacob Leisler, who made improvements to the lake, including constructing a pool to supply an overshot wheel at the mill, which needed Leisler to alter the route of the Boston Post Road, an action which he was later indicted for in 1711.
 This pool was south of and beside the lake, and required several new mill-dams and shifting the road to a new route over the lower dam.
 This raised the level of the lake and flooded a larger area than the natural lake.

-In 1734 the property came under the ownership of Anthony Lispenard, who erected an additional saw-mill between the lake and the pool, using the water flowing from the lake into the pool before it was drawn from the pool to the old grist-mill below.
-By 1750, this saw-mill was changed to a grist-mill as well.
+In 1734 the property came under the ownership of Antony Lispenard, who erected an additional sawmill between the lake and the pool, using the water flowing from the lake into the pool before it was drawn from the pool to the old gristmill below.
+By 1750, this sawmill was converted to a gristmill as well.
 By the terms of Lispenard's will, the lake, pool and two mills became the property of his daughter Abigail, wife of Jacobus Bleecker.
-Before the Revolutionary War, their ownership passed to Andrew Abramse, whose wife was another daughter of Anthony Lispenard, In 1795. the lake and old mill were bought by John Searing and Samuel Wood, both Quakers.
+Before the Revolutionary War, their ownership passed to Andrew Abramse, whose wife was another daughter of Antony Lispenard, In 1795. the lake and old mill were bought by John Searing and Samuel Wood, both Quakers.
 No trace has been found after the Revolutionary War of the second mill erected by Lispenard, and all knowledge of its former existence was lost.

 In the same year 1795, the owner of the lands adjoining the lake on the north gave permission for to raise the dam and flood more land.
 By 1806 the former milling industry shifted away from the area; however the lake continued to be used to impound water to operate a tannery, distillery and button factory before the factory burned while being fitted up as an ink factory for Thaddeus Davids in 1846.

+Crystal Lake is situated just north of the Davenport Neck peninsula, the location of the historic Lispenard–Rodman–Davenport House, which is also associated with Jacob Leister and the Lispenard family.